-- 4. Submitting to OPS at own expense copies of the following documents as a complete packet: - a.
-Criminal background check (instructions on the OPS website) - b.
-Negative tuberculosis test results - c.
-Automobile insurance form (download this from the OPS website)
+- 4. Submitting to OPS the following documents via the Teacher Preparation course in Blackboard: - Criminal background check - Record of negative tuberculosis screening form. - Automobile insurance form (download this from the OPS website) - Covenant Agreement Test (password given at mandatory Orientation meeting).

-NOTE: All three documents must be current within one year of actual placement in the professional semester.
+NOTE: Teacher candidates bear any costs associated with meeting placement requirements.
+All documents must be current within one year of actual placement in the professional semester.
 In addition to these Longwood requirements, school divisions may have other forms to complete and procedures to follow.
-Please consult with OPS to obtain this information.
+The latest known information is posted on the OPS website under "one Stop OPS."
 It is the teacher candidate's responsibility to access the information and comply by the deadline.